-- See package insert for specific contraindications and precautions - Breastfeeding hormones may cross into breast milk (no difference in concentration of copper in human milk before and after insertion of copper IUDs) - Breastfeeding some brands report a decrease in breast milk production - Postpartum has an increased risk of perforation when inserted prior to complete involution of uterus - Solid organ transplant - Pediatric use: Use of some IUDs is not indicated before menarche.
+- See package insert - Breastfeeding hormones may cross into breast milk (no difference in concentration of copper in human milk before and after insertion of copper IUDs) - Breastfeeding some brands report a decrease in breast milk production - Postpartum has an increased risk of perforation when inserted prior to complete involution of uterus - Solid organ transplant - Pediatric use: Use of some IUDs is not indicated before menarche.
 Safety and efficacy have been established in women over 16 years of age. - Persistent enlarged ovarian follicles - Per CDC, two randomized controlled trials found conflicting results on breastfeeding outcomes when LNG-IUDs were initiated immediately postpartum compared with 6-8 weeks postpartum.
-Initiation of LNG-IUDs immediately postpartum had no other harmful effect on infant health, growth, or development.

-This is not a complete list of contraindications.
+Initiation of LNG-IUDs immediately postpartum had no other harmful effect on infant health, growth, or development. - This is not a complete list of contraindications.
 Nurses should consult with a provider prior to administration if any contraindication is present.
 Use CDC Summary Chart of U.S. Medical Eligibility Criteria for Contraceptive Use, U.S. Medical Eligibility Criteria for Contraceptive Use and package insert for specific manufacturer recommendations to screen for contraindications to specific methods, based on client and family medical history and risk factors.

-Potential problems with the use of IUDs can be referenced as the acronym PAINS.
-These side effects include, but are not limited to the following:
+Potentially serious side effects can be referenced as the acronym PAINS.
+These side effects include, but not limited to the following: